 Where to Stay

 There are a lot of quaint and historic Bed and Breakfasts in Downtown New Bern, not far from the water.
-We spent a wonderful evening at the Courtyard by Marriott, thanks to the kind folks at the New Bern Convention and Visitors Bureau.
+We spent a wonderful evening at the Courtyard by Marriott, which is one of our favorite places to stay in North Carolina.
 That lovely hotel is right on the water and next to Union Point Park.
 There’s a Doubletree by Hilton on the other side of the CVB, near a huge dock where you’ll get a look at tons of boats.
 Either way, I think you should stay by the water or in one of New Bern’s hotels or cozy BnBs for relaxation and access to the city’s most beautiful views.
-We use Booking.com to take care of our reservations when out on the road and stand by that recommendation.
-If you book by following those links, we will receive a small commission.
-However, the price won’t increase and in many cases, our links lead to a better deal!

 Places Near New Bern

 There’s tons of watery fun nearby and the closest beach to New Bern would be Atlantic Beach in Carteret County.
 That’ll get you into North Carolina’s Crystal Coast, where you can explore 85 miles of beautiful coastline.
 For a mix of hiking and beaches, Croatan National Forest is about an hour away from New Bern and full of fun.
 It’s even one of our favorite places for fall hiking!
 You can also island hop by taking the Cedar Island ferry to Ocracoke, Hatteras, and other barrier islands.
 New Bern is a great jumping off point to many of North Carolina’s most beautiful coastal spots.

 Our Thoughts and Yours, Too!